Skip to content

 Kwitonda Gorilla Family:

-it is led by a dominant silverback called Kwitonda, comprising of 18 members with two silverback.
+It is led by a dominant silverback called Kwitonda, comprising of 18 members with two silverback.
 The group came from the Virunga gorilla groups in Democratic Republic of Congo and is found at the steep slopes of Mount Muhavura.

 It tends to move very deep into the forests making it hard to be tracked.

-Hirwa Gorilla Family: this is as a result of individual gorillas from Agashya and Sabyinyo coming together to form one group consisting of 13memebers.
+This is as a result of individual gorillas from Agashya and Sabyinyo coming together to form one group consisting of 13memebers.
 It is found on the slops of Mount Sabyinyo, led by a very protective silverback.

 Hirwa means the lucky one witnessed by the members who joined the group voluntarily in 2016 and now the group is comprising of 16 members inclusive of A pair of twins.